 Mr. Woo is admitted to practice in California, and before the Northern and Central Federal District Courts of California.

-Mr. Woo is the President for the San Francisco Association of Realtors and a long time, former member of the board of directors San Francisco Apartment Association.
+Mr. Woo is a past President for the San Francisco Association of Realtors and a long time, former member of the board of directors San Francisco Apartment Association.
 He is past president of the Chinese Real Estate Association of America, a past director of the Asian Real Estate Association of America and a founding director of the Asian Real Estate Association of the East Bay.
 He is a member of the Bar Association of San Francisco (BASF).

 Mr. Woo participates in BASF’s Volunteer Legal Services Program and is a six-time recipient of the organization’s Outstanding Volunteer in Public Service Award.
 A former treasurer for the Intersection for the Arts in San Francisco, Mr. Woo currently serves as general counsel for the Chinese Historical Society of America.